-It is a good program, like many others believed but it’s not perfect.
+It is a good program, like many others believed but it’s not perfect and it isn’t enough specially if you are living in countries with very high cost of living.
 Some governments and companies have encountered so many problems that some of them are unable to fulfill their obligations.

 The problem I have with the pension scheme as an employee is three fold!